 Grafton Select Board agenda for July 3, 2017

-The Grafton Select Board will meet at 4 p.m. on Monday, July 3 at the Grafton Town Garage, 220 Bell St. Below is its agenda.
+The Grafton Select Board will meet at 4 p.m.
+Monday, July 3, at Grafton Town Garage, 220 Bell St. Below is its agenda.

 1. Adopt Agenda